blackheaven/blackheaven.github.io/content/2022-11-06_gdcr-summary.md

 As every year, the [Global day of code retreat](https://www.coderetreat.org/events/) is a good excuse to work and rework the same kata a full day.

-Thie year I have participated to the one organized by the [Software Crafters Lyon](https://twitter.com/swcraftlyon) (I'm a member of the organizating team, but I didn't organized the Code Retreat this time).
+This year I have attended to the one organized by the [Software Crafters Lyon](https://twitter.com/swcraftlyon) (I'm a member of the organizing team, but I didn't organize the Code Retreat this time).

-_Note:_ (For a global/official summary, have a look [here](https://swcraftlyon.github.io/posts/2022-11-05-code-retreat/) (in french)
+_Note:_ (For a global/official summary, have a look [here](https://swcraftlyon.github.io/posts/2022-11-05-code-retreat/) (in French)

 ## Subject